 When everything is cooked through, turn the heat up to high.
 Continue to cook for about 30 seconds, until the rice is toasted on the bottom, moving the pan around as it cooks.

 Keep a close eye on it.
 You will be able to smell it when it’s toasted.

 Remove the pan from the heat and set it aside to rest for 5 minutes.
 Sprinkle fresh parsley on top, and serve with lemon wedges.

 What Kind of White Fish Should I Use?

 There are many different kinds of white fish that you can use for this recipe.
 I used cod because I am a big fan of this variety.
 But you could also use monkfish, halibut, or sea bass.

 Choose based on your taste preferences, and factor in what’s fresh and available at your local market.
 Strike up a conversation with your local fishmonger, and tell them what you’re making.
 They’ll probably be happy to help and provide suggestions!

 For more seafood dinners that are real winners, try these recipes next:

 What kind of white fish will you use in this paella?
 Tell us in the comments below, and be sure to give this recipe a rating after you try it to let other readers know how much you enjoyed it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on June 8, 2015.
-Last updated: June 10, 2020 at 16:14 pm.
+Last updated October 13, 2022.
 With additional writing and editing by Meghan Yager and Allison Sidhu.